 When feeding your baby, check that his head is higher than his stomach so the milk gets to the bottom of his belly quicker and the air stays close to the top.
 This type of gas is easiest to get out through burping.
 Since gas bubbles form most often from the gulping of air, use a slow-flow nipple if you find your baby is sucking down his bottle like there’s no tomorrow.
 Try burping your baby after each feeding, even if he doesn’t always give you one.

 You may also want to experiment with different foods.
 Cut out fruit juice, which your little one’s body has a hard time processing.
 Nix the caffeine in your diet if you’re breastfeeding, and if you’re bottle feeding, switch brands of formula and see if that helps.
-There are also products on the market specifically to help soothe gassy babies.
-Make sure to choose products which use all-natural ingredients, like those from Mommy’s Bliss.
-Gripe water is a gentle liquid formula designed to help baby pass gas and calm bouts of hiccups and teething, and it could be just the thing for your fussy baby.
+You can also try Mommy’s Bliss Gripe water, a gentle liquid formula designed to help baby pass gas and calm bouts of hiccups and discomfort, and it could be just the thing for your fussy baby.

 The good news is, there’s a light at the end of the tunnel.
 Your baby is constantly growing and developing, and will likely grow out of her gassy stage before you know it.